Zsh - Z-Shell

 zinit load zsh-users/zsh-autosuggestions

-zinit load zsh-users/zsh-complements
+zinit load zsh-users/zsh-completions

 Performance Optimization